kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/06_jvm_render.md

 for every `expect` declarations in the `commonMain`.
 Let's fix the `jvmMain` source set first.

-We will need to re-create the `colour-actual.kt` file under the `src/jvmMain/kotlin` folder with the following `actual` declarations:
+We will need to re-create the `color-actual.kt` file under the `src/jvmMain/kotlin/com/jetbrains/handson/introMpp` folder with the following `actual` declarations:

 ```kotlin